Menu

 1. Nagas

-Saints with naked bodies means without clothes are known as Nagas.
-All over the body smeared with ash and long matted hair, is the way of style of Nagas.
-This type of saints lives in the Himalayas region that’s why their bodies are resistant to all climatic conditions.
+Saints with naked bodies, meaning without clothes, are known as Nagas.
+All over the body smeared with ash and long matted hair is the way of style of the Nagas.
+This type of saint lives in the Himalayas region, which is why their bodies are resistant to all climatic conditions.
 Among all saints, Nagas are very popular and important to the Mela.

 2. Kalpvasis

 This type of saints always meditates in them at the river banks and they perform some spiritual activities.
-They spend more times at the banks of rivers by bathing a number of times and meditating silently.
+They spend more time at the banks of rivers by bathing several times and meditating silently.

 This group of saints performs some holy spiritual practices.
-Urdhwavahurs look very thin with bone structured bodies.
-This type of saints is very well-known for ritual performs.
+Urdhva-avahurs look very thin with bone-structured bodies.
+This type of saint is very well-known for ritual performances.

 4. Parivajakash